gul-cpp/gul14/README.md

     deb-dev-name   @0@-dev        string           Debian package name for development package deb-name       @0@            string           Debian package name
-    deb-vers-ext   false          [true, false]    Debian package will use external versioning
+    deb-vers-ext   false          [true, false]    Debian package will use external versioning deb-vers-patch false          [true, false]    Debian package name will contain patchlevel

 The ``deb-*name`` switch can be used to configure the debian package building process with non-standard packet names.
 The substring '@0@' will be replaced by the canonical packet name (i.e. 'libgul').
 Although non-standard packages automatically conflict with standard packages care must be taken to keep the install target system consistent (i.e. install always only one variant of libgul).

 The ``deb-vers-ext`` switch forces the package names and versions to be based on the latest 'git external tag'.
 This is a tag in the git repository that does not start with 'v'.
 It is expected to give the version number to use in the form ``DESCRIPTION_major_minor_patch``, where major, minor, and patch are positive integers.

+The ``deb-vers-patch`` switch appends the number of commits since the version-tagged commit to the library and package names.

 Overview of maybe useful standard project options: